keawade/keawade.github.io/_posts/2015-7-4-Configuring_a_Hyper-V_Cluster.md

 ---

 Hyper-V can be a particularly useful tool for consolidating computing resources.
-However, individual Hyper-V servers can still be an inefficient use of memory and processing power.
-An even more pressing concern is that while consolidating machines into VMs can lower your hardware overhead costs, this introduces a single failure point for all your machines.
-If the Hyper-V server goes down for any reason, all your VMs will go down as well.
+However, while consolidating machines into VMs can lower your hardware overhead costs, this introduces a single failure point for all your machines.
+If the Hyper-V server goes down, all your VMs will go down as well.

 To overcome this issue, we can use Hyper-V's Failover and Load-balancing tools to build a Hyper-V cluster.
 These tools will provide failover for our machines so